CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: CreditDecoding Supplement

 \subsection{Algorithm}

 To accurately illustrate the workflow of the CreditDecoding algorithm, we present its detailed steps in Algorithm~\ref{alg:creditdecode}.
-Here, $T$ denotes the decoding step, and $r$,$s$,$t$ correspond to the mask ratios of the previous, current, and subsequent steps, respectively.
-Lines 4–12 describe the process of trace credit accumulation, where historical trace credits are decayed by a factor $\beta$ and the token with the highest confidence is assigned additional trace credit.
+Here, $T$ denotes the total number of decoding steps, and $r$,$s$,$t$ correspond to the mask ratios of the previous, current, and subsequent steps, respectively.
+Lines 4–12 describe the process of trace credit accumulation, where historical trace credit are decayed by a factor $\beta$ and the token with the highest confidence is assigned additional trace credit.
 Lines 13–14 show the application of trace credit, in which past information is integrated into the current step by fusing it with the original logits.
-Finally, Lines 16–23 represent the mainstream approach to parallel decoding, namely the thresholding method, whose effectiveness has been demonstrated in Fast-dLLM\citep{wu2025fastdllmtrainingfreeaccelerationdiffusion}.
+Finally, Lines 16–23 represent the mainstream approach to parallel decoding, namely the thresholding method, whose effectiveness has been demonstrated in Fast-dLLM~\citep{wu2025fastdllmtrainingfreeaccelerationdiffusion}.